ThoriumStack/core-data-integration/README.md

 ```

 Data is added sequentially to the output, but data is only actually read from the input variables when the `.build()` method is called on the output builder object.
-In this case, an overload of `SendAsyncData()` will call build and create the output for sending via the transport.
+In this case, an overload of `SendData()` will call build and create the output for sending via the transport.

-Below is an example of using the `DataIntegrationInputBuilder`.
+Below is an example of using the `InputBuilder`.
 In this example data is read into C# objects by specifying which records in a file match which type with a Discriminator object

 ### Our input file:
 ```